hypo69/hypo/pytest/gemini - set 1/en/endpoints/kazarinov/scenarios/__init__.md

 **Explanation and Important Considerations:**

 1. **Missing Code:** The provided code only defines a `MODE` constant.
 To write meaningful tests, you need to provide the `Mexiron` class from `scenario_pricelist.py` (or any other relevant functions or classes).
-The example above is a placeholder that demonstrates the basic structure of test functions.
+The example above is a placeholder that demonStartes the basic structure of test functions.

 2. **Import Statements:** Make sure the import statements are correct to access the code you want to test.